EvickaStudio/24-Fire-REST-API/README.md

 ## Documentation

-For more information on the 24Fire REST API, consult the [original documentation](https://documenter.getpostman.com/view/18955936/2s93zB6hJu).
+For more information on the 24Fire REST API, refer to the [original documentation](https://documenter.getpostman.com/view/18955936/2s93zB6hJu).